fastrgv/AdaVenture/README.md

 * Laptop friendly controls;  supports Mac Retina displays in high DPI mode.

 * The game has four levels.
 One fairly easy campaign in Sparta, with a more difficult variant due to thick dark fog.
 These are the top two.
 Similarly, there is a tricky campaign in Crete, and an even more difficult dark variant.
 These are the bottom two, showing Minotaurs.
 You select the desired campaign at the beginning of the game.
 You can save the current game by using the v-key.
 This allows resumption later.
 You must replay from the beginning if you die before saving.
-Saving the game state is a relatively new feature, so bugs are possible.
+Saving the game state is a relatively new feature that only saves one game.
+If a saved game exists, a fifth option appears at screen center to resume that game.

 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
 See also ./data/avatars/ for a small selection.

 * For developers, serves as a great example of modern OpenGL programming in Ada or C++ using GLSL 330, shaders, uniforms and Freetype fonts.

-* The Ada bindings to OpenGL & SDL2 in this app are usable as a standalone library for most any modern Ada graphics project.
+* The Ada bindings to OpenGL & GLFW3 in this app are usable as a standalone library for most any modern Ada graphics project.